dokc/rap-god-api/README.md

 We need to transpile the code from ES6+ to do the work for us, for this we need to run

 `yarn transpile`

+## Docker configuration

+To run the database image, run the following command:
+`docker compose up`